caddyserver/website/src/docs/markdown/api-tutorial.md

 	-d '"Work smarter, not harder."'
 </code></pre>

 <aside class="tip">

-	Every time you change the config using the API, Caddy persists a copy of the new config so you can <a href="/docs/command-line#caddy-run"><b>--resume</b> it later</a>!
+Every time you change the config using the API, Caddy persists a copy of the new config so you can [**--resume** it later](/docs/command-line#caddy-run)!

 </aside>

 You can verify that it worked with a similar GET request, for example: